 We believe that learning proceeds from the creation of trusting relationships and a supportive community.
-At Edison, it all begins with our teaching staff of twenty-seven faculty members, which includes fourteen teachers; two Licensed Professional Counselors and a Licensed School Counselor, all with master’s degrees; one transition specialist; and administrative and development staff.
+At Edison, it all begins with our teaching staff of twenty-seven faculty members, which includes fifteen teachers; two Licensed Professional Counselors and a Licensed School Counselor, all with master’s degrees; one transition specialist; and administrative and development staff.

 Growing up in Seattle and exploring the natural world encouraged Steve's passion for science and the way things work.
 He earned a degree in Environmental studies and Latin American studies from Pitzer College in Claremont, California.
 Steve taught in Los Angeles public schools for seven years, working with students with a wide range of abilities and disabilities.
 Steve was drawn to Edison because of the opportunity to foster relationships with students and teach relevant science content.
 He enjoys inquiry and making science an engaging process.
 Steve and his wife are happy to be back in the Northwest, which offers them a great mix of urban and outdoor adventures.
 He enjoys being with his family, being active outside and helping people get clean drinking water.